 Test Driving My Windows Phone 7 App

-Published 7/24/2011 5:47 PM by Toran Billups 2 Comments
+Published July 24, 2011 by Toran Billups

-I recently started building my first WP7 app and found that most of the community seems to be "okay" with running tests through the emulator instead of a normal test runner like ReSharper.
-And as someone who can’t design software anymore without thinking test-first I had to come up with a way to test drive my app or I wouldn’t have much success on the platform.
+I recently started building my first WP7 app and found that most of the community seems to be 'okay' with running tests through the emulator instead of a normal test runner like ReSharper.
+And as someone who can't design software anymore without thinking test-first I had to come up with a way to test drive my app or I wouldn't have much success on the platform.

 I initially played around with the Silverlight NUnit Project Visual Studio Template but it didn’t work right out of the box as I had hoped.
 But not because Jamie Cansdale wasn’t thinking ahead, instead the latest version of ReSharper (6.0) has a bug in the test runner causing my tests to not go green (or red for that matter).
 So after a week without tdd, I went to the community for help ... but I still didn’t find the answer I was looking for.